MicrosoftDocs/defender-docs/defender-xdr/advanced-hunting-take-action.md

 ## Required permissions

 To take action on devices through advanced hunting, you need a role in Microsoft Defender for Endpoint with [permissions to submit remediation actions on devices](/windows/security/threat-protection/microsoft-defender-atp/user-roles#permission-options).

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

-If you can't take action, contact a global administrator about getting the following permission:
+If you can't take action, contact a Global Administrator about getting the following permission:

 *Active remediation actions > Threat and vulnerability management - Remediation handling*